AvolitesLtd/TitanManual/docs/cues/cue-playback.md

 ### Releasing a master

 You can reset a master to default state by pressing <Keys.HardKey>Release</Keys.HardKey> then the **Select** button of the master.
-You can reset all masters to default state by pressing <Keys.HardKey>Release</Keys.HardKey> then \[Release all Masters\].
+You can reset all masters to default state by pressing <Keys.HardKey>Release</Keys.HardKey> then <Keys.SoftKey>Release all Masters</Keys.SoftKey>.
 This will set the level of the master so that it has no effect (full for intensity masters, 100% for speed masters, and so on).

 Programming the Release / Power On State
 ----------------------------------------